 The Financial Aid staff is working remotely, but they are here to help you!
 Email questions or concerns to email@example.com.
 If you need to speak with someone by phone, provide a callback number and someone will call you back.

-for the fall semester.
+Residence halls and all dining services are CLOSED for the fall semester.

 All Student Affairs departments are operating virtually and staff members are ready to assist you!
-Please call 724-938-5375 or email firstname.lastname@example.org — and don't forget to practice social distancing and take care of your health and well-being.
+Please call 724-938-5375 or email firstname.lastname@example.org.

 - Go to the Cal Times website